 Building Bridges – Anxiety & Depression Self Help Group

-Building Bridges is a peer support group for anxiety and depression.
+Building Bridges are peer support groups primarily for people experiencing anxiety and depression.

 At the group you can talk about some of the difficulties you have faced and support each another to find new ways to manage.